Date(s) - 02/28/2019

 - Examine proven, time-tested strategies and frameworks that lead to accelerated regulatory approvals for any device type

-Before starting Reimbursement Strategies in 2008, Edward Black invested over 25 years in health and provider network management positions with Blue Cross Blue Shield working with hospitals and physicians in the upper Midwest.
-He also served on two national advisory boards responsible for leading consistency in medical, benefit, and payment policy throughout.
-From 1994 to 2002, Edward served as the executive director of three managed care business partnerships with large multispecialty clinics for which he was awarded the 1995 Outstanding Contribution to the Healthcare Industry Citation by Medical Alley (now LifeScience Alley).
+Edward Black: Ed Black has over 25 years’ experience in health and provider network management positions with Blue Cross Blue Shield working with hospitals and physicians in the upper Midwest.
+In 2008, he founded Reimbursement Strategies, LLC, a Minneapolis-based consultancy focused on reimbursement, health economics and market access for the international life science industry.
+Mr. Black has served on two national advisory boards responsible for leading consistency in medical, benefit, and payment policy, and from 1994 to 2002, he served as the executive director of three managed care business partnerships with large multispecialty clinics for which he was awarded the 1995 Outstanding Contribution to the Healthcare Industry Citation by Medical Alley Association.